 As you know, you can see the Shen is the window...
 The eyes are the window to the Shen or to higher consciousness or to the soul, as we say.
-This is what our Daoist herbs are doing.
+This is what our Taoist herbs are doing.
 This when you need to be working with someone clinically if you have this level of psychosis or mental disturbance.
-But you can see as someone moves down that line of having extreme anxiety, extreme depression, mental disturbance, and psychosis, you see the eyes starting to glaze over or to grey or to dull, and that's where Daoist would immediately go, right there's a direct Shen disturbance.
+But you can see as someone moves down that line of having extreme anxiety, extreme depression, mental disturbance, and psychosis, you see the eyes starting to glaze over or to grey or to dull, and that's where Taoist would immediately go, right there's a direct Shen disturbance.

 And then, you'd need appropriate diagnosis at those points.